Enhanced performance of sudden-quench quantum Otto cycles via multi-parameter control: Multi-parameter sudden quench Otto engine

-where we used the conservation of energy $W\!+\!E \!=\!
-0$, with $E = E_{\mathbf{B}\to\mathbf{C}}\! +\!
-E_{\mathbf{D}\to\mathbf{A}}$ being the total energy.
 Importantly, the energy exchanged with the reservoirs during the equilibration strokes may take any form (e.g. heat, chemical work, etc.), requiring only that the set of strength parameters, $\{ c^{(\alpha)}\}$, are kept constant.
 The case where energy intake and output is given entirely by heat corresponds to a conventional quantum Otto heat engine cycle, in which case the generalized efficiency is equivalent to the standard thermodynamic efficiency \cite{SchroederD_ThermalPhysics,CallenHerbertB1985Taai}.
 Non-standard, or generalized, efficiency is utilized in cycles where the system-reservoir contact contains non-thermal components.
 A simple example of non-thermal contact is diffusive contact, which may be achieved through an exchange of particles between the system and reservoirs during the equilibration strokes; such a device is typically referred to as a \emph{thermo-chemical} Otto engine \cite{luo2015efficiency,marzolino2024thermo,Nautiyal_2024,watson2025universal}.

-In the following we explore a particular case of this multi-parameter sudden quench Otto cycle in an experimentally realizable harmonically trapped 1D Bose gas.
+In the following we investigate the conditions under which this multi-parameter quantum Otto cycle exhibits an unambiguous benefit over single-parameter operation.
+Following this, in Secs.~\ref{sec:1D_bose_gas}-\ref{sec:finite_temp_1D_Bose}, we explore a particular case of this multi-parameter sudden quench Otto cycle in an experimentally realizable harmonically trapped 1D Bose gas.
 Such a system is amenable to rapid experimental control over both the frequency of the external harmonic trap and over the strength of interparticle interactions \cite{horvath2025observingbethestringsattractive,malvania2020generalized,haller2009realization,fang2014quench,chen2019interaction}.
-However, we emphasize here that the formalism outlined in this section applies universally to other quantum models capable of rapid control over multiple external parameters \cite{watson2025universal}.
+Finally, in Sec.~\ref{sec:TFIM}, we demonstrate application of multi-parameter Otto engine to the TFIM, additionally utilizing small parameter quenches, through which we explore the role of criticality for this two-parameter Otto cycle.